handsontable/hyperformula/docs/guide/named-expressions.md

 ## Naming rules

-Expression names are case-insensitive, but they:
+Expression names are case-insensitive, and they:

 - Must start with a Unicode letter or with an underscore (`_`).
 - Can contain only Unicode letters, numbers, underscores, and periods (`.`).